What Millennials Want: Top Hotel Trends for 2019

 They also had some throwback media on display for the nostalgia buffs, or those looking to explain to their young ones what a cassette player is.

-Once again, it’s the unique and unusual designs and amenities that will take a hotel stay from “drab” to “fab”.
+Once again, what we are seeing in hotel lobby trends is that it’s the unique and unusual designs and amenities that will take a hotel stay from “drab” to “fab” for the most influential customers.

-Hoteliers looking to maximize their social media presence absolutely need step up their game if they want to compete for attention and bookings, especially with younger customers.
+Hoteliers looking to maximize their social media presence absolutely need step up their game if they want to compete for attention and bookings, especially with millenial and Gen Z guests.

 5. Eco-Friendly Design